|About High Island

 claimed that the water would "...cure Brights disease, liver and kidney

 troubles, Catarrh-the cause of consumption, Asthma, Hay Fever, restore

 hair on bald heads, and remove Dandruff on the Scalp and all the

 Pimples and Blotches from the face."
-The ruins of one of
+The ruins of

 these walls can still be seen in the woods across from the map shelter